Hacker sentenced in two cyberheists that targeted prepaid cards

 All told, Elahi's actions victimized more than 350 financial institutions, according to the government.

 In sentencing Elahi, Gleeson noted his remorse and the aid he provided to the government.
 With time served and good behavior, Elahi could be released almost immediately and sent back to Pakistan to rejoin his family.
-(Reporting by Joseph Ax; Additional reporting by Karen Freifeld; Editing by Chris Reese and Eric Walsh)
+(Reporting by Joseph Ax; Additional reporting by Karen Freifeld; Editing by Chris Reese)